edev2383/Fetch/README.md

 ### Extended Usage

 What I ended up doing, due to the scope of the project and the number of self contained modules in the project, was creating an Action class in each module.
-The Action class would be contain static methods that would return the Fetch requests.
+The Action class would act as a container for static methods that would then return the Fetch response.

 ```typescript
 export class Action {